Read our fact sheet about international students.

 Download the fact sheet:

 All people working in Australia have basic rights and protections in the workplace, including minimum pay and conditions.
+You continue to have the same entitlements and protections under the Fair Work Act as other employees regardless of your migration status under the Migration Act 1958.
 The Fair Work Ombudsman makes sure that these rights are protected and enforced fairly under Australia’s workplace laws.

 This fact sheet will help you understand your basic workplace rights, where to obtain further information, and how to seek assistance from the Fair Work Ombudsman.
-For more information, contact the Fair Work Infoline on 13 13 94 or visit www.fairwork.gov.au.
+For more information, contact the Fair Work Infoline on 13 13 94.

 All references to an award or agreement in this fact sheet include modern awards, enterprise agreements, and award or agreement-based transitional instruments.